 For those facing severe hunger, we are organising emergency food distributions.

 2. Giving cash handouts for buying food:

 It is critical to support local food markets, so we also provide cash in exchange for work so people can choose what to buy

-In communities where people depend on farming for food and income, we are helping farmers re-stock grain supplies, and access tools, vaccinations and fodder to keep livestock alive during the worst months
+In communities where people depend on farming for food and income, we help farmers restock grain supplies, access tools and access vaccinations and fodder to keep livestock alive.

-We are also addressing the underlying causes of the crisis by:
+We address the underlying causes of the crisis by:

-In impoverished areas, agriculture is depended on as a way of life, providing food and job security that otherwise wouldn’t be available.
-Support for agriculture can produce real results for people in poor communities and help lift them out of poverty, for example our home gardens which are helping families in Sri Lanka grow more food to eat and earn an income, or livestock distribution schemes that help farmers boost their agricultural production in Mozambique.
+In impoverished areas, agriculture is depended on as a way of life; providing food and job security that otherwise wouldn’t be available.
+Support for agriculture can produce real results for people in poor communities and help lift them out of poverty.
+For example — home gardens which are helping families in Sri Lanka grow more food to eat and earn an income– or livestock distribution schemes that help farmers boost their agricultural production in Mozambique.

-Also closer to home, our Mornington Island Breakfast Club program is helping improve the health and nutrition of Aboriginal and Torres Strait Islander peoples.
+Closer to home, the Mornington Island Breakfast Club program is helping improve the health and nutrition of Aboriginal and Torres Strait Islander peoples.